 To find out this information you need to phone the hotel direct.

 Check here for details of their latest offers.

-The Scout Holiday Homes Trust provides low cost specially adapted self catering holidays to the disabled, carers and their families.
+The Holiday Homes Trust set up by former scouts provides low cost specially adapted self catering holidays to the disabled, carers and their families.

 The Seagull Trust Cruises